 Especially the top spots can get very crowded during the daytime, not only in peak seasons.
 Our top tips to dodge the crowds:

-Jaggar Museum / Crater Overlook:
+Jaggar Museum / Crater Overlook remain closed for years

 Almost everyone wants to see the eruptions of the glowing lava lake in the dark/dusk and visit the museum at the same time.
 That’s why this place gets ridiculously crowded between 5:30 PM and 7:30 PM.
 What to do?
 Split your visit: The museum is open from 10:00 AM - 07:30 PM.
 Be there first thing in the morning.
 Then visit the overlook (accessible 24/7) separately in the late evening, after the crowds are gone.
 You may also visit even later around midnight or early in the morning between 5:00 and 6:00 AM: It’s the most fascinating time to watch the breathtaking glowing lava in the dark, in magical solitude.